 Japanese is a somewhat complex language, and at the same time simple and easy.
-One thing that for us who speak English may seem strange, are the countless identical words that exist in the Japanese language.
-In English there are similar occasions, such as shirt manga or fruit manga.
-But in Japanese, this really happens many times, and many times, in thousands of words, this is one of the main reasons for kanji to exist.
-In this article, we will see some of those words, but we will only see those with different kanji and that have the same meaning, not to mention that they have the same words with different meanings.
+One thing that for us who speak Portuguese may seem strange, are the many similar words that exist in the Japanese language.
+In Portuguese there are similar occasions, such as shirt sleeve or fruit sleeve.
+But in Japanese it really happens over and over again, in thousands of words, that's one of the main reasons kanji exists.
+In this article, we are going to see some of these words, but we will only see the ones with different kanji and that have the same meaning, not to mention that they have the same words with different meanings.

-I'm going to quote only pronunciations that have more than 3 different meanings, and I'm not really mentioning the most well-known ones, because it's not easy to select, I'm just giving some examples.
+I'll just quote pronunciations that have more than 3 different meanings, and I'm not really quoting the most known ones, because it's not easy to select, I'm just giving some examples.

 |Romaji||Word 1||Word 2||Word 3|